andreaskatis/cgc-synthesized-fuzzers/Simple_Integer_Calculator/README.md

     Append (length) number of expressions into one string, separated by spaces (ie if length == 2, use 2 expressions) Send the string to the application as an input

-Additionally, the relay contains checks so as to ensure that all integers are within expected parameters.
-Thus, the fuzzer need only send 290 randomly generated integers in order to function.

 ## Running the fuzzer
 The fuzzer files must be named simple_integer_calculator.c in order to build properly.
 Run the make file found in the build folder.
 Once the build process is complete, run fuzz.sh in the bin folder.